-In addition, a Nurse 1, Nurse 2, Clinical Nursing Supervisor, Clinical Research Nurse, Nurse II Per Diem, Nursing Staff Development Instructor, Ambulatory Nursing Supervisor, Nurse Administrator or Case Manager who is required to work a weekend shift, four or more hours of which fall between 11 p.m.
+In addition, a Nurse 1, Nurse 2, Clinical Nursing Supervisor, Clinical Research Nurse, Nurse II Per Diem, Nursing Staff Development Instructor, Ambulatory Nursing Supervisor, Nurse Administrator, Case Manager, who is required to work a weekend shift, four or more hours of which fall between 11 p.m.
 Friday and 6 a.m.
-Monday, shall be paid the following weekend differentials: (a) for the day shift, four or more hours of which fall between 6 a.m. and 6 p.m., shall be paid a weekend differential of not less than \$1.50 per hour times the total number of hours on the shift, for each shift worked (b) for the evening shift, four or more hours of which fall between 6 p.m. and 6 a.m., shall be paid a weekend differential of not less than \$1.25 per hour times the total number of hours on the shift, for each shift worked, in addition to regular evening shift differential; or (c) is required to work a night shift, four or more hours of which fall between 6 p.m. and 6 a.m., shall be of not less than \$1.75 per hour times the total number of hours on the shift, for each shift worked, in addition to the regular night shift differential.
+Monday, shall be paid the following weekend differentials: (a) for the day shift, four or more hours of which fall between 6 a.m. and 6 p.m., shall be paid a weekend differential of not less than \$1.50 per hour times the total number of hours on the shift, for each shift worked; (b) for the evening shift, four or more hours of which fall between 6 p.m. and 6 a.m., shall be paid a weekend differential of not less than \$1.25 per hour times the total number of hours on the shift, for each shift worked, in addition to regular evening shift differential; or (c) is required to work a night shift, four or more hours of which fall between 6 p.m. and 6 a.m., shall be paid a weekend differential of not less than \$1.75 per hour times the total number of hours on the shift, for each shift worked, in addition to the regular night shift differential.
 Notwithstanding an employee's regular assignment, payment of the weekend differential to an employee shall be governed by the employee's actual hours that meet the eligibility conditions as stated above.
 When an employee works a weekend schedule that crosses shifts, the weekend differential for all hours worked shall be computed based on the hourly rate applicable to the majority of hours actually worked.
-In the event that the weekend hours worked shall be computed at the higher of the applicable differential rates.
+In the event that the weekend hours worked result in an equal number of hours in different shifts, the weekend differential for all hours worked shall be computed at the higher of the applicable differential rates.